 I, however, underwent the same ordeal and came out smiling.
 Or at least, of not literally smiling, at least with a rug that wasn't brown, with an off-putting odour.
 Let me tell you how.

 I recently acquired a Vax Platinum SmartWash carpet cleaner, for review purposes.
-You can read about it here in our best carpet cleaner top 10.
+You can read about it here and in our best carpet cleaner top 10.
 I also have two Labradors – one has an oesophagus condition and the other is a puppy.

 So I was naturally both expecting to test the Vax on animal excreta, and keen to see how well it performed.
 Things started well, with the Platinum SmartWash proving more than equal to removing some puppy sick from my Axminster.